-Located in the heart of Virginia and at the base of the Blue Ridge Mountains, Northern Shenandoah Valley is home of the Skyline Caverns.
+Located in the heart of Virginia and at the base of the Blue Ridge Mountains, Northern Shenandoah Valley is home to the Skyline Caverns in Virginia.

 As one of the most fascinating underground caves that I’ve been fortunate enough to visit, even after my many road trips across the USA, I was extremely stoked to get the chance to put my photography skills to practice in such a unique place.

-Have you ever been to the Skyline Caverns or an underground cave before?
+Have you ever been to the Skyline Caverns in Virginia or in an underground cave before?